proArtex/samacare/README.md

 * run `docker-compose exec app bin/console debug:route` to get the list of endpoints

 # Authorization
-Use a Bearer token authorization with one onf the following predefined values (users)
+Use Bearer token authorization with one onf the following predefined values (users)

 * user 1: `sadasdGJHVhgcgfxnbKTY561`
 * user 2: `sadasdGJHVhgcgfxnbKTY562`
-* user 3: `sadasdGJHVhgcgfxnbKTY562`
+* user 3: `sadasdGJHVhgcgfxnbKTY563`